isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-no-intrs-details.md

   // 1.
 Call trackSessionStart() when the user clicks play, or when autoplay is used,
-  //    i.e., there's an intent to start playback. this._mediaHeartbeat.trackSessionStart(mediaInfo, videoMetadata);
+  //    i.e., there's an intent to start playback. this._mediaHeartbeat.trackSessionStart(mediaInfo, mediaMetadata);

   ......
   ......

   // 2.
 Call trackPlay() when the main content starts, i.e.,
-  //    the first frame of the video content is rendered on the screen. this._mediaHeartbeat.trackPlay();
+  //    the first frame of the media content is rendered on the screen. this._mediaHeartbeat.trackPlay();

   .......
   .......

   // 3.
 Call trackComplete() when the playback reaches the end,
-        i.e., the video completes and finishes playing. this._mediaHeartbeat.trackComplete();
+        i.e., the media completes and finishes playing. this._mediaHeartbeat.trackComplete();

   ........